heesungjang/WhatHot/README.md

 ## What did i use?

-- **Typescript**: for adding type definition to the project
+- **Typescript**: for adding type definition to the project.

 - **Styled-components** for styling.

 - **React-Navigation**: to navigate between components, i used react-navigation library.

-- **React-Query**: For state management and data fetching, i used react-query.
+- **React-Query**: for state management and data fetching, i used react-query.
 Handling asynchronous http request with react-query made my code not only effective but easy to read.

 ### :confused: Before React-Query